composewell/streamly/README.md

 In the above examples we do not think in terms of threads, locking or synchronization, rather we think in terms of what can run in parallel, the rest is taken care of automatically.
-When using `asyncly` the programmer does not have to worry about how many threads are to be created they are automatically adjusted based on the demand of the consumer.
+When using `aheadly` the programmer does not have to worry about how many threads are to be created, they are automatically adjusted based on the demand of the consumer.

 The concurrency facilities provided by streamly can be compared with